James-Oduor/Ferris-Wheel/README.md

 # Ferris Wheel Animation

 A simple and responsive web animation of a Ferris wheel created with HTML and CSS.
 The wheel rotates continuously, and its cabins change colors dynamically, showcasing basic CSS animation techniques.
+This is the hyperlink for this project https://ferris-wheel-project-app.netlify.app/

 ![image](https://github.com/user-attachments/assets/5fe523ab-891a-4342-bcfa-64d79e4b0801)
 ## Features